 - respond to messages on Tuesdays and Thursdays

 |1||Reference 2.0; The Future of Information Service|

 Professor Gilman holds a Ph.D. in English from the University of Toronto and an M.S. in Library and Information Science from Simmons College in Boston.
-Since 2001 he has served as Librarian for Literature in English at Yale University Library (www.library.yale.edu).
+He is Librarian for Literature in English at Yale University Library (www.library.yale.edu).
 He also teaches part-time for the School of Library and Information Science at Wayne State University.

 The Cassell and Hiremath textbook (see below under Required Textbook) may be ordered directly from the publishers or through Web-based vendors such as the iSchool eBookstore or Barnes & Noble at www.bn.com

-Additional course materials will be available through the D2L course site.
+Additional course materials will be available through the Angel course site.

 You should be familiar with professional journals that explore reference and information service issues appropriate to this course, including

 - Public Libraries (Z673.A5 .P88)*

 - Reference & User Services Quarterly (Z671 .R7)*

 - The Reference Librarian (Z711 .R43x)*